 Towson University’s accelerated bachelor’s to graduate programs allow students to begin their graduate studies while still an undergraduate student.
-Designed for high achieving and talented students, it expedites earning an advanced degree by combining bachelor’s and master’s degree requirements.
+Designed for high achieving and talented students, it expedites earning an advanced degree by combining bachelor’s and graduate program requirements.

-An accelerated bachelor’s to graduate program is an explicit arrangement of undergraduate and graduate courses that allow students to complete the bachelor’s and the master’s degree in less time and save money (Visit the Bursar's Tuition and Fees page for information on accelerated tuition costs).
+An accelerated bachelor’s to graduate program is an explicit arrangement of undergraduate and graduate courses that allow students to complete the bachelor’s and the graduate degree in less time and save money (Visit the Student and University Billing Office's Tuition and Fees page for information on accelerated tuition costs).
 During the undergraduate program, students have the opportunity to take up to 9 units of graduate course work (up to 9 units for a master's degree, up to 6 units for a graduate certificate).
 These units and the earned grade will count toward the undergraduate degree, and if a grade of B or higher is earned, the units will later be applied toward the graduate degree.
 The GPA for these units will only count on the undergraduate degree.

 Structured programs are accelerated programs between an undergraduate major and graduate degree program that have an approved, existing agreement for coursework choices between the undergraduate and graduate course requirements.

 - Accounting (BA/BS) to Accounting and Business Advisory Services (MS)